alvarogarcia7/bank-kata-kotlin/README.md

 A thunk has been passed as a parameter and executed when it is necessary.
 This system does not allow for easy persistance/storage, as functions can't be serialized/deserialized.

+### Workflow

+As a workflow (i.e., a set of predefined steps): [Code][https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-workflow]

+This workflow has a set of steps (that can be validated or not), and at the end there is a set of actions.

+Based on the way it has been implemented (only data is passed around, but not behaviour), this could be serialized / exposed over ReST.